 In a randomized, double-blind, positive-controlled, thorough QTc study, a single 200 mg intravenous dose of fosaprepitant, a prodrug of aprepitant, had no effect on the QTc interval.
-In a cross-study comparison, maximum aprepitant concentrations (Cmax) after a single 200 mg dose of fosaprepitant were 1.04- and 1.5-fold higher than that achieved with CINVANTI 130 mg and 100 mg dose, respectively.
+In a cross-study comparison, maximum aprepitant concentrations (Cmax) after a single 200 mg dose of fosaprepitant were 1.04- and 1.5-fold higher than that achieved with CINVANTI 130 mg dose and 100 mg dose given as a 30-minute infusion, respectively.

-Pharmacokinetic parameters following administration of a single intravenous 100 mg or 130 mg dose of CINVANTI administered as a 30-minute infusion to healthy subjects are summarized in Table 8.
+Pharmacokinetic parameters following administration of a single intravenous 130 mg dose of CINVANTI administered as a 2-minute injection or 100 mg or 130 mg dose of CINVANTI administered as a 30-minute infusion to healthy subjects are summarized in Table 8.

 Aprepitant is greater than 99% bound to plasma proteins.
 The mean apparent volume of distribution at steady state (Vdss) was approximately 70 L in humans.

-Aprepitant crosses the blood brain barrier in humans [see Mechanism Of Action].
+Aprepitant crosses the blood brain barrier in humans [see CLINICAL PHARMACOLOGY].

 Aprepitant undergoes extensive metabolism.
 In vitro studies using human liver microsomes indicate that aprepitant is metabolized primarily by CYP3A4 with minor metabolism by CYP1A2 and CYP2C19.
 Metabolism is largely via oxidation at the morpholine ring and its side chains.
 No metabolism by CYP2D6, CYP2C9, or CYP2E1 was detected.